UniversalDependencies/docs/workgroups/newdoc/relative_clauses.md

 They can also introduce non-relative **adnominal modifier clauses** ([acl]()) similarly providing time/place/manner information.
 In the following example, _when_ is an interrogative/relative adverb (`PronType=Int,Rel`) but the adnominal clause it introduces is not relative because there is no coreference between _headlines_ and _when_ (but cf.
-_the times when Nixon resigned_, here it would be a relative clause).
+_the time when Nixon resigned_, here it would be a relative clause).

 <!--The headlines when Nixon resigned were legendary.-->
 <div class="conllu-parse">